 On Wednesday, September 2, 2015, around 8:30 a.m., our beloved Ginny drew her last breath and departed for the Rainbow Bridge.
 She had just turned seven years old.

 I can barely put into words how devastating her sudden, unthinkable loss has been for me.
-Ginny was truly the unifying spirit, the pulse of our home, and when her little heart slowed and finally stopped, so did the rhythm of our house.
+Ginny was truly the unifying spirit, the pulse of our home, and when her overworked little heart slowed and finally stopped, so did the familiar rhythm of our house.

 It has taken eighteen months for me to be able to write this.
 I still grieve for her every day, and I believe our other cats do as well.
 Peanut is more affectionate toward us, more needy and more nervous, because his constant companion from age four weeks is gone.
 Max has become more of a bully, and Penny's outside-the-box behavior has worsened in response.

 Ginny was a beautiful cat, with an impossible complexity in her multicolored coat.
 I especially loved her freckled muzzle.
 She was my true companion, always there in the room with me, never far away but never obtrusive, a small quiet being that was too easy to ignore.
 But she was seldom ignoring me.
 If she was awake and I looked in her direction or got up from my chair, she would perk up and perhaps give me a little questioning mi-ao, as if to say, do I get some attention now?
-I have so much regret at taking her for granted; I just never considered how the familiar comfort of her presence could be replaced by the jagged pain of her absence.
+I have so much regret at taking her for granted; I was oblivious to how quickly the familiar comfort of her presence could be replaced by the jagged pain of her absence.

 We adopted Peanut in 2009 so Ginny would have a companion.
 She was only six months old herself, but she set to work mothering him right away.
 Peanut grew up in her constant presence and even after he was grown, he came to her frequently for a good head-cleaning and a cuddle.